 This website is, in many ways, a Black Cultural Experience given the language, images, and sounds.
 However, that does not mean that you need to be Black to understand this site or learn from its experiences.
 Black people have never created cultural experiences in this world that were exclusive to only them whether it be Jazz, Reggae, Soul, Gumbo, or Hip Hop.
 I am simply trying to walk what I talk here: you do not have to give up who you are to make meaning where you are and to survive and thrive in that space.
 I hope this makes sense...and I hope there are some things here that even make you smile and laugh from time to time.

-Despite all this tech stuff, you will notice that I still collect paper in this class alongside digitized work.
-I have not given up the materiality of paper yet.
-I still like the feeling of textile designs, spray-painting on brick walls, colored pencils and oil paints, and crafting.
-I am not giving that up for digital cultures so you can expect handwritten notes and letters when I respond to you in purple ink.
+Despite all this tech stuff, I still like the feeling of textile designs, spray-painting on brick walls, colored pencils, oil paints, and crafting.
+I am not giving that up for digital cultures... especially the wonders of purple ink.

 Why A Website for this Class?